drflorianberger/TPUCU25/_build/html/_sources/week2/ex_wk2.md

 ---
 ```

-2.4) Time-dependent solution of a two-state channel:
+2.4) *Optional:* Time-dependent solution of a two-state channel:
 What is the time-dependent open probability $\Po(t)$ of the simple two-state channel model given in equation {eq}`eq:2state`
 <br />
 <br />